praveencbe/c-programming-demo/README.md

 Config files for my GitHub profile.

 # Learn C Programming
-Demo program of my c programming of each topics
+Demo program of c programming of each topics with output in comemnts section